 Birthplace: Chicago, IL

 Tom Wajnert is Chairman of the Board and Chief Executive Officer of Payroll Transfers, Inc., a privately-owned company headquartered in Tampa, Florida.
-He retired as Chairman of AT&T Capital Corporation, a global leader in equipment leasing and commercial finance, in December of 1997 having served as that company’s chief executive officer from January 1985 to May 1997.
-Wajnert is also a director of JLG Industries Inc., a leading global manufacturer of aerial work platforms (NYSE-JLG) and of CNL Financial Services, an affiliate of the large, privately held CNL Group.
+He retired as Chairman of AT&T Capital Corporation, a global leader in equipment leasing and commercial finance, in December of 1997, having served as the company’s chief executive officer from January 1985 to May 1997.
+Wajnert is also a director of JLG Industries, Inc., a leading global manufacturer of aerial work platforms (NYSE-JLG) and of CNL Financial Services, an affiliate of the large, privately held CNL Group.

-Payroll Transfers, Inc. (PTI) is one of the nations oldest and largest PEOs.
-Professional Employer Organizations, or PEOs, like PTI provide their clients with services, payroll administration, risk management, benefits design and administration, and human resource consulting.
+Payroll Transfers, Inc. (PTI) is one of the nation's oldest and largest Professional Employer Organizations (PEO).
+PEOs like PTI provide their clients with services, payroll administration, risk management, benefits design and administration, and human resource consulting.
 PTI is not a staffing company and does not provide temporary help, instead it effectively “adopts” its client’s employees, relieving business owners of the aggravation associated with employee administration.
 PTI serves small to mid-sized businesses throughout the United States.

 Before joining AT&T in November 1984, Tom held various positions during his 17-year tenure with U.S. Leasing International.
 He was chairman of the Equipment Leasing Association of America (ELA), a 700-member trade organization, from 1995 to 1997.
 A former director of AT&T’s Universal Card and Transtech subsidiaries, he has a deep background in consumer finance and equipment leasing.

-A member of the Board of Directors of the Wharton Center for Financial Services in Philadelphia, Tom also serves as President and a director of the National Corporate Theatre Fund and as chairman of the ASP Educational Foundation.
+A member of the Board of Directors of the Wharton Center for Financial Services in Philadelphia, Tom also serves as President and a director of the National Corporate Theatre Fund, and as chairman of the Alpha Sigma Phi (ASP) Educational Foundation.